The Apostle Paul gave us valuable insight about Christian suffering, using himself as an example:

 Then to Adam He said, Because you have heeded the voice of your wife, and have eaten from the tree of which I commanded you, saying, ‘You shall not eat of it’: “Cursed is the ground for your sake; In toil you shall eat of it all the days of your life.
 Both thorns and thistles it shall bring forth for you, and you shall eat the herb of the field.
 In the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken; For dust you are, and to dust you shall return (Genesis 3:17-19 NKJV).

-Thus the tranquility of the Garden of Eden disappeared and the frailty of mankind was left exposed to suffering the harshness the world has had to offer: death, destruction, war, murder, rape, pillage, conflict, adversity, affliction, infirmities, homosexuality, adultery, fornication, pride, lust, gluttony, drunkenness, idol worship and many other forms of sin and evil originating from satan, his fallen angels and from mankind in general.
+Thus the tranquility of the Garden of Eden disappeared and the frailty of mankind was left exposed to suffering the harshness the world has had to offer: death, destruction, war, murder, rape, pillage, conflict, adversity, affliction, infirmities, homosexuality, adultery, fornication, pride, lust, gluttony, drunkenness, idol worship and many other forms of sin and evil originating from satan, his fallen angels and from mankind in general (see Keeping Out the Darkness and What is Sin?).
 Also instead of having a garden of everlasting provision, mankind has had to toil for the basic necessities of life: food, water, clothing and shelter.
 Every day, all of humanity is confronted with the consequences of the cursed ground and its associated suffering:

 By one man's offence death reigned ..... by one man's disobedience many were made sinners ..... as sin hath reigned unto death (Romans 5:17,19,21).